acse-2020/introduction/software/intro.md

 The Anaconda distribution is a Python distribution with a lot of pre-packaged libraries, including ones not written in pure Python.
 Download and install should be straightforward from [this page](https://www.anaconda.com/products/individual).
-Be careful to select the 64-Bit Python 3.7 version for your OS.
+Be careful to select the 64-Bit Python 3.8 version for your OS.

-Once anaconda is installed, you may wish to install a suite of supporting packages which are used by course notebooks.
+Once Anaconda is installed, you may wish to install a suite of supporting packages which are used by course notebooks.
 Most of these are available through the conda package system, a few require installing using the python 'pip' installer.
-At a command prompt with conda and pip enabled (on Windows type 'anaconda prompt' into the search box) enter the following commands:
+At a command prompt with conda and pip enabled (on Windows type 'anaconda prompt' into the search box, on Mac open the Terminal app from Applications/Utilities) enter the following commands:

 ```
 conda config --append channels conda-forge
 conda config --append channels pytorch
 conda config --append channels sepandhaghighi
-conda install jupyterhub pamela ipykernel notebook ipywidgets nbformat nbconvert ipyparallel toolz bokeh dask distributed pandas pandas-datareader scikit-learn scikit-image snakeviz ujson s3fs fastparquet dask-ml graphviz partd seaborn mpltools pytables cachey pytorch torchvision pycm
+conda install jupyterhub pamela ipykernel notebook ipywidgets nbformat nbconvert ipyparallel toolz bokeh dask distributed pandas pandas-datareader scikit-learn scikit-image snakeviz ujson s3fs fastparquet dask-ml graphviz partd seaborn pytables cachey pytorch torchvision pycm
 pip install okpy livelossplot mpltools
 ```